MattisLind/SPACEWAR/README.md

 ![DECUS entry](https://i.imgur.com/rjaWX4X.png)

-Ufortunatley DECUS thred away all the sources many years ago.
+Ufortunatley DECUS threw away all the sources many years ago.
 By luck I got in contact with Bill Seiler and he sent me the source files.
 The sources were provided to me as scanned documents.
 With some help the original PDFs were tidied up to help the OCR process.
 Then I partly OCRed and manually transcribed all files into text files.
-The files were then then fed into the PAL11-S assembler and numerous errors were detected already when trying to get the files passed the syntax check.
+The files were then then fed into the PAL11-S assembler and numerous errors were detected already when trying to get the files pass the syntax check.
 Then the output listing files was compared side by side with the original scanned files.
 Byte for byte were checked and yet more problems were found.
 Finally during linking a number of issues with global symbols were found.
 In the end the program assembled and linked correctly.

 ## Assembling